jdockeray/Quiz/README.md

 ---
 **Launching the Server and the Client**

-To launch the server, navigate to the root folder and enter the following to launch the server
+To launch the server, compile the src folder and then navigate to the root folder of the your classes and enter the following to launch the server

 java -Djava.security.policy=server.policy server.engine.ServerLauncher